rezer0dai/optim/README.md

 pros | cons
 --- | ---
-fast | sample not so eficient
-approximating gradient wrt noise not input | multilayered seems harder to converge systematic updates in parameters space | not best for optimization in any domain, but should be quite efficient in RL settings ( policy optimizaiton )
+fast and exploratory | sample not so eficient approximating gradient wrt noise not input | multilayered seems harder to converge systematic updates in parameters space | not best for optimization in any domain, but should be quite efficient in RL settings ( policy optimizaiton )